 I decided to reach out to speakers from all of the conferences I’ll be attending this year to find out what their processes are for compiling their slide decks in order to make them as engaging and actionable as possible.

 They answered 15 different questions, and using those responses our design team actually created customized presentation templates that are available for you to use.
-Click here to skip to the end and see the templates.
+Click on the link to check out these presentation templates.

 The results from the survey are below.